 Before discussing fans and ACs, let's start with several well-tested steps that will help you to stay cool while sleeping.

-Keep Your Cool at Night and Take Care of Your Body
+How to Keep Cool at Night and Take Care of Your Body

 Heat dries out everything, including your body inside and out, and you lose a lot of fluids when you sweat.
 You can’t function properly when dehydrated, and although you’ll feel lethargic, the quality of your sleep will be affected negatively.
 Not to mention, you might wake up at night feeling thirsty.
 Dehydration can also make you more susceptible to heatstroke and can definitely give you a headache.